OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/upgrade/pre-migration-checklist.md

 ## Link changes in <code class="expression">space.vars.SITENAME</code> for Jira Cloud

 **Applicable When:**
-- Jira Cloud is configured as one of the end points in the integration and the Epic link/Parent link/Issues in Epic/Child issues are configured in the OpsHub Integration Manager mapping.
+- Jira Cloud is configured as one of the end points in the integration and the Epic link/Parent link/Issues in Epic/Child issues are configured in the <code class="expression">space.vars.SITENAME</code> mapping.

 **Actions:**
-- If the user has mapped both the Epic and the Parent links in the OpsHub Integration Manager's relationship mapping:
+- If the user has mapped both the Epic and the Parent links in the <code class="expression">space.vars.SITENAME</code>'s relationship mapping:
   - The user needs to remove one of them from the mapping.
 For example, they can remove Epic link/Parent link.
 Both these links must not be mapped.
-- If the user has mapped both Child issues and Issues in the Epic link in the OpsHub Integration Manager's relationship mapping:
+- If the user has mapped both Child issues and Issues in the Epic link in the <code class="expression">space.vars.SITENAME</code>'s relationship mapping:
   - The user needs to remove one of them from the mapping.
 For example, they can remove Child issues/Issues in Epic.
 Both these links must not be mapped.

 **Reason:**
 - In Jira Cloud, the Epic link and the Parent link are merged to Parent link and Child issues & Issues in Epic are merged to the Child link.
-To adopt the Jira cloud behavior changes, the link changes are executed in the OpsHub Integration Manager.
+To adopt the Jira cloud behavior changes, the link changes are executed in the <code class="expression">space.vars.SITENAME</code>.

 ---

-# Migrating OpsHub Integration Manager version to 7.151 or above
+# Migrating <code class="expression">space.vars.SITENAME</code> version to 7.151 or above

-## Link changes in OpsHub Integration Manager for Codebeamer
+## Link changes in <code class="expression">space.vars.SITENAME</code> for Codebeamer

 **Applicable When:**
-- Codebeamer/Codebeamer X is configured as one of the end points in the integration and the Parent/Hierarchy Parent/Child/Hierarchy Child links are configured in the OpsHub Integration Manager mapping.
+- Codebeamer/Codebeamer X is configured as one of the end points in the integration and the Parent/Hierarchy Parent/Child/Hierarchy Child links are configured in the <code class="expression">space.vars.SITENAME</code> mapping.

 **Actions:**
-- If the user has mapped both Parent and Hierarchy Parent links in the OpsHub Integration Manager's relationship mapping:
+- If the user has mapped both Parent and Hierarchy Parent links in the <code class="expression">space.vars.SITENAME</code>'s relationship mapping:
   - The user needs to remove one of them from the mapping.
 For example, Parent/Hierarchy Parent link can be removed.
 Both these links must not be mapped.
-- If the user has mapped both Child and Hierarchy Child links in the OpsHub Integration Manager's relationship mapping:
+- If the user has mapped both Child and Hierarchy Child links in the <code class="expression">space.vars.SITENAME</code>'s relationship mapping:
   - The user needs to remove one of them from the mapping.
 For example, Child/Hierarchy Child link can be removed.
 Both these links must not be mapped.

 **Reason:**